henkmollema/Dommel/README.md

 # Fork
+Added column resolvers to work on Select/Get methods

 Added paging support for Select/SelectAsync and Count/CountAsync and NO SYNC

 Added support to provide the Primary Key value on Create with DatabaseGeneratedAttribute (DatabaseGeneratedOption.None) on Key mapping for Entities.